maksuco/laravel-blade-sortable/README.md

 - `ghost-class`: class added to the dragged object during sort.
 Default is `null`.
 Must be 1 class only.
 - `drag-handle`: class name that will be used as the handle for dragging.
 Only the DOM element that has that class can enable sorting.
-- `parent`: id name of the parent, that will add the same name class when a dragging has started.
+- `parent`: id name of the parent, that will add the same name class when a dragging has started. parent is not working it targets automatically id="sortable-parent" when dragging starts it adds/removes class "sortable-parent"

 ```blade
 <x-laravel-blade-sortable::sortable